 You can save Basic code in a text file for saving and importing in other programming systems.

 You cannot save Basic dialogs to a text file.

 Saving Source Code to a Text File

-Select the module that you want to export as text from the object catalog.
+Select the module that you want to export as text from the object catalogue.

 Loading Source Code From a Text File

-Select the module where you want to import the source code from the object catalog.
+Select the module from which you want to import the source code from the object catalogue.